Verification of Quantitative Temporal Properties in RealTime-DEVS: Background

 Model checking is a formal verification technique that exhaustively explores the state space of a model of a system in order to verify that a given property holds.
 Models are described in some formal language (e.g. automata, Petri nets, state machines), whereas properties are described in some logic (e.g. LTL, CTL).
 The algorithms or programs that explore the state space are called \emph{model checkers}.
 More formally, a model checker verifies that the language accepted by the model ($M$) is included in the language accepted by the property ($P$), noted $M \models P$.
 In other words, any behavior described by $M$ must be a behavior described by $P$.
 When $M \not\models P$ the model checker generates a counterexample.
 The counterexample is represented as a sequence of state transitions such that the property does not hold.

 Some model checkers admit models and properties of real-time systems.
 Uppaal \cite{Uppaal04} is one of the leading model checkers in academia and industry that can deal with certain classes of real-time problems.
-It uses TA for models and a fragment of TCTL for properties.
-The fragment of TCTL admitted by Uppaal does not allow timed versions of $\Box$ and $\evt$ as in MTL.
-Actually, only the following temporal predicates are supported by Uppaal\endnote{$\A$, $\Box$, $\E$ and $\evt$ are temporal modalities; $P$ is a predicate.}: $\A\Box P$ ($P$ always holds), $\E\evt P$ (there exists a state where $P$ holds), $\A\evt P$ ($P$ holds in at least one state of every execution path), and $\E\Box P$ ($P$ holds in all the states of at least one execution path).
-Figure \ref{fig:TCTL} illustrates these statements.
-Uppaal admits an extension of the TA defined by Alur \cite{Alur1992,AlurDill94}---see below.
+It uses TA for models and a TCTL subset for properties.
+The TCTL subset admitted by Uppaal does not allow timed versions of $\Box$ and $\evt$ as in MTL.
+Actually, only the following temporal formulas are supported by Uppaal\endnote{$\A$, $\Box$, $\E$ and $\evt$ are temporal modalities; $P$ is a predicate.
+The equivalent syntax in Uppaal is: $\A\equiv$ \texttt{A}, $\E\equiv$ \texttt{E}, $\Box\equiv$ \texttt{[]}, $\evt\equiv$ \texttt{<>}.}: $\A\Box P$ ($P$ always holds), $\E\evt P$ (there exists a state where $P$ holds), $\A\evt P$ ($P$ holds in at least one state of every execution path), and $\E\Box P$ ($P$ holds in all the states of at least one execution path), where $P$ is a predicate.
+These temporal formulas can be called \emph{path formulas} because they quantify over paths or traces of states of the model.
+Figure \ref{fig:TCTL} illustrates the different path formulas supported by Uppaal.
+Gray (white) circles represent states where predicate $P$ (does not) holds, whereas edges link states in the same path.
+Then, for instance, as in the fourth graph $P$ holds in at least one path then $\E\Box P$ holds.

-In summary, Uppaal works with TCTL which is different from MTL.
-MTL can describe QTR but it cannot distinguish execution paths, whereas the TCTL fragment implemented by Uppaal cannot specify some recurrent QTR but it can specify what should happen in different execution paths---see Figure \ref{fig:TCTL}.
+In summary, Uppaal works with a subset of TCTL which is different from MTL.
+MTL can describe QTR but it cannot distinguish execution paths, whereas the TCTL subset implemented by Uppaal cannot specify some recurrent QTR but it can specify what should happen in different execution paths---see Figure \ref{fig:TCTL}.
 In this work we show how TCTL combined with Uppaal's TA can be used to verify some important classes of QTP described with MTL.
 In order to achieve our goal we rely on a technique known as \emph{automata observer} \cite{MGT2009,BackesWGK16} that will be explained in Sections \ref{Implementación de los Patrones de propiedades temporales cuantitativas} and \ref{Verificar con Uppaal una propiedad}.